 Justice of the Peace Chris Wilson

 Judge Wilson not only currently handles all of the regular judicial duties of a sitting Judge in Sparks Justice Court including presiding over civil and criminal bench trials, as well as civil and criminal jury trials; but also in 2016, Judge Wilson founded and presided over Sparks Recovery Court.
 Sparks Recovery Court helps non-violent substance addicted defendants address their substance abuse and mental health issues while finding safe housing and stable employment.
 The court’s goal is total rehabilitation: complete and continued cessation of narcotics use, full-time gainful employment, clean and safe housing for children and dependents, and the ability to maintain themselves and their families without any form of government assistance.
-Equally as important, Judge Wilson has also created special dockets to assist youthful defendants in our community, especially those addicted to Methamphetamine and Heroin.

 Prior to taking the bench, Judge Wilson was a 16-year veteran prosecutor with the Washoe County District Attorney's Office and was assigned the most violent offenders.
 He tried to jury verdict everything from DUI death to embezzlement, robbery, rape, and murder.
 Judge Wilson also performed on-call and crime consultation for local law enforcement agencies for felonies and homicides, and was the office liaison for multiple Federal Law Enforcement Agencies.
 Judge Wilson has taught Ethics and Professional Responsibility to Nevada prosecutors at the Nevada Prosecutor's Conference, and taught the Law of War for deploying U.S. Army National Guard soldiers.